imaginate/vitals/act/compile/README.md

 # Compile Class & Syntax Specs
-This guide gives an overview and defines each member and method of every compile class and provides descriptive details for the compile syntax within the source.
+This guide describes every compile class, defines each member and method of every class, and provides descriptive details for the compile syntax within the source.
+It is likely that this compiler will become its own separate project in the future.
+Thoughts and feedback appreciated.

 ## GOTO
 - [File System](#user-content-fs)